JimAllaire/dorothyday/_books/OnPoverty.intro.md

 *	There is involuntary and voluntary poverty
 *	Voluntary  poverty may be a natural virtue or may be Holy Poverty

+The causes of poverty are numerous, some individual or personal, others rooted in the structures of society and the economic order.

-Responsibility for poverty may fall to the State, the Church, or to me.
-Also, the causes of poverty are numerous.
+Responsibility for aleviating poverty may fall to the State, the Church, or to me.
+Concretely, the works of mercy

 Dorothy's views on poverty did not go unchallenged, they were judged to be both unrealistic and self-serving.

 The articles selected here are a sample of  her views.
-At times she will clearly express her convictions, other times she will simply describe a concrete situation, letting the reader draw the conclusion applicable to their life.
+At times she will clearly express her convictions, other times she will simply describe a concrete situation by telling a story, letting the reader draw the conclusion applicable to their life.

+All of Dorothy's writing was meant to be an encouragement to action on behalf of the poor: What needs to be done?
+What can I do?